apache/directory-fortress-realm/REALM-HOST-SETUP.md

 Everything else covered in steps that follow.
 Tested on Debian, Centos & Windows machines.

 -------------------------------------------------------------------------------
 ## SECTION 2.
-Prepare the Fortress Realm.
+Prepare Tomcat for the Global Realm

 1. Stage the Fortress Realm Proxy jar.